 Whether you’re here for a solo city trip or traveling with a crowd, you never have to look far to find a plethora of things to do in Detroit.
 When you’re spending the day ogling the auto industry at the Henry Ford Museum, learning at the Michigan Science Center, getting wild at the Detroit Zoo, or exploring the numerous other Detroit attractions, you too will learn to appreciate this deeply undervalued Midwestern city.

-- Best Things to Do in Detroit, MI
+- Things to Do in Detroit, Michigan

 - 1. Visit the Motown Museum

-- 2. Walk Along the Detroit Riverfront
+- 2. Walk Along the Detroit Riverwalk

 - 3. Catch a Game at Comerica Park

 - 5. Admire the Wildlife at the Detroit Zoo